Joey451-OG/YT-Download/README.md

 <img width="310" alt="settings_menu" src="https://github.com/Joey451-OG/YT-Download/assets/60891047/907eea0e-9539-48b6-bfaa-a508b4b50935">

 > NOTE:
-> - After clicking the `Apply` button, YT Download will automatically restart in order to apply user changes.
+> - After clicking the `Apply` button, YT Download will automatically shutdown in order to apply user changes.
+You will need to restart the program manually.
 > - Clicking the `Exit` button will close the Settings Menu without restarting or saving any changes.

 You can find a description of each setting starting [here](#directory-settings).